hargoniX/master/thesis/thesis.typ

 #pagebreak(weak: true)

 = Reduction from Lean to Nunchaku (12 + 2P) <sect_reduct>
-Designing a reduction from Lean's logic into Nunchaku's logic requires addressing the two key differences between the logics: Lean's dependent types and Lean's more expressive polymorphism.
+Designing a reduction from Lean's logic into Nunchaku's requires addressing the two key differences between them: Lean's dependent types and Lean's more expressive polymorphism.
 Instead of attempting to handle both of these in full generality, this section identifies a fragment of Lean that is reasonably easy to translate and defines a reduction for this fragment.